The George Washington University's Vietnamese Student Association College Preparation Conference (CPC)

 GWU VSA is proud to present a $100

 scholarship opportunity for one attendee!
-Anyone interested must submit a 500 word or less answer to the following question: How do you embody gratitude, respect, accountability, courage, or engagement?
-Pick one value and explain in detail.
+Anyone interested must submit a 300 word or less answer to the following question: If your name were an acronym, what would it stand for?
+How would it reflect your strengths and personality ?

 To be eligible for the scholarship, you must be a current high school student of the VA, DC, MD area in the 9th-11th grade, and you must also attend the conference.

-We are very thankful for the support from the following sponsors.
+We are very thankful for the support from the following: